WangLab-MSSM/DreamAI/Code/README.md

    Imputation using Random Forest
   - "ADMIN": abundance dependent missing imputation
-   - "Brinn": imputation using IRNN-SCAD algorithm
+   - "Birnn": imputation using IRNN-SCAD algorithm
    - "SpectroFM": imputation using matrix factorization
    -  "RegImpute": imputation using Glmnet ridge regression
    -  "Ensemble": aggregation of the 6 methods